NaimulIslam9m/11ty-Blog/src/blog/2023-08-04-re101-writeup-cyberdefenders.md

 image: https://cyberdefenders.org/media/terraform/RE101/RE101.jpg
 imageAlt: encrypted-code
 ---
+>﻿ RE101 challenge is a binary analysis exercise - a task security blue team analysts do to understand how a specific malware works and extract possible intel.

 ## I've used this new encryption I heard about online for my warez; I bet you can't extract the flag!
 (File: MALWARE000)

 die > strings